luca-s/mpi-master-slave/README.rst

 Writing you application
 -----------------------

+Here and at the end of this little tutorial, we'll cover meaningful example code that is actually ready to be used in your projects.
+Especially the last examples are advanced code templates ready to be used so that you can focus on your specific problem and don't spend too much time in handling Master/Slave MPI issues.

 `Example 1 <https://github.com/luca-s/mpi-master-slave/blob/master/example1.py>`__

 Writing a master slave application is as simple as extenging Slave class and implementing the 'do_work' method and creating a Master object that controls the slaves.
 In this example we use WorkQueue too, a convenient class that keeps running slaves until the work queue is completed.